ccarloscr/genespots/README.md

 # genespots

-The R script identifies **genomic hotspots** - regions significantly enriched in genes of interest (GOIs) - using gene annotations from a GTF file and a provided list of GOIs (differentially expressed genes, gene clusters, etc).
+genespots is an R script for identifying genomic hotspots—regions significantly enriched in genes of interest (GOIs)—using gene annotations from a GTF file and a provided list of GOIs (e.g., differentially expressed genes or gene clusters).

-Script workflow:
+## Workflow overview
-- The script first maps GOIs to their genomic cordinates using the provided GTF file.
+- Maps GOIs to their genomic coordinates using the provided GTF file.
-- Scans each chromosome using a **sliding window (default: 250 kb)** to estimate gene density.
+- Scans each chromosome using a sliding window (default: 250 kb) to estimate gene density.
-- Peaks in gene density are identified as candidate hotspots.
+- Identifies peaks in gene density as candidate hotspots.
-- Statistical significance of these hotspots is tested generating a null distribution by randomly permuting the GOI labels across all genes (default: 100 permutations).
+- Assesses statistical significance by generating a null distribution via permutation of GOI labels (default: 100 permutations).
-- Empirical p-values and FDRs (default: < 0.05) are computed for each hotspot.
+- Computes empirical p-values and adjusts for multiple testing using FDR (default threshold: < 0.05).
+- Outputs:
-- Ouputs: table of significant hotspots and plot showing observed densities, null densities and hotspot locations.
+  - A table of significant hotspots.
+  - A PDF plot showing observed densities, null densities, and hotspot locations.

 ## Installation

-This script can run in R or Rstudio in local.
+You can run this script locally in R or RStudio.
-Alternatively, to clone this repository use:
+To clone the repository:
 ```bash
 git clone https://github.com/ccarloscr/genespots.git
 ```